Unique patented technology

 The most important unique stove features are explained below.

 The burner of a Fishbone stove produces a clean flame by optimally mixing ethanol vapor and air.
-Traditional ethanol burners do not control their air/fuel mixing ratio, which leads to sub-optimal ethanol burning and unwanted soot in the exhaust gas.

 The fuel system of a Fishbone stove includes an ethanol container, refueling opening with fuel cap, ventilation channels, and the burner with ethanol vaporizer pipes including a wick structure in the middle.